-Buying Salt Lake Condo in a Sellers Market
+Buying a Salt Lake Condo in a Sellers Market

 - Get Pre-qualified.
 By getting pre-qualified for a loan, you are telling the buyer that you are serious about buying and that the lender is prepared to loan you the money.

 - Know What You Want.
-Detail your requirements for your condo, do you want a view, how many bedrooms must if have etc. If you know what you want, you are more likely to make a quick decision and so have more change of having your offer accepted.
+Detail your requirements for your condo, do you want a view, how many bedrooms must if have, etc. If you know what you want, you are more likely to make a quick decision and so have more chance of having your offer accepted.

 - Stay On Top Of The Market.
-In order to act quick you will need to make sure that you know about new condo listings as soon as they come on the market.
+To act quickly you will need to make sure that you know about new condo listings as soon as they come on the market.
 The best way of doing this is to sign up for what Realtors call a 'Hot Sheet'.
-This is where you provide your condo requirements to the Realtor (for example, size, number of bedrooms, bathrooms, area etc.) and they setup an automated search.
-When listings come on the market that meet your requirements they are then automatically emailed to you.
+This is where you provide your condo requirements to the Realtor (for example, size, number of bedrooms, bathrooms, area, etc.) and they set up an automated search.
+When listings come on the market that meets your requirements they are then automatically emailed to you.

 - Move Quickly.
-Make sure you frequently check you email for new listings.
-When a condo comes on the market that you are interested in make sure you can move quickly.
+Make sure you frequently check your email for new listings.
+When a condo comes on the market that you are interested in making sure you can move quickly.
 Be prepared to drop everything you are doing to go and see the condo.

 - Quick Decision.
 OK, so you found a condo you are interested in.
 What you need to do now is decide quickly if you are going to make an offer.
 You can't afford to go away and think about it, by the time you have done this the condo may well have been sold.